Q1. What is TextaParent.ie?

-Primary schools do not require a school phone or a school ‘SIM’ card as text messages are sent via the web.
+No, you do not require a school phone as text messages are sent via the web.
 A ‘School Short Name’ is required during the registration process.
 The ‘School Short Name’ will be displayed on the recipients’ handset on receipt of the text message.

 Q 3.
 Can parents respond to the text message?

 No, Parents/Guardians will be unable to respond to the text message received.

 When the App is downloaded to the parent’s phone it will show on your contact list with an Apple or Android logo.
 Messages will be delivered to the App when it is available.
 If the App in unavailable the message will default to SMS.

 Q.5 What is the App notification is not being

 Check that your notification settings are turned ON for the TextaParent App.
 This can be done through your phones settings/notifications/Apps.

 Q.6 How do I register a TextaParent.ie account for my school?

 To set up an account with TextaParent, you will need to forward on details of the organisation.

 School Roll Number